 That usually means solving problems that have never been approached before, and that is the core of our research and development activities.

-Our current research includes:
+Our recent research includes:

-- We establish close relationships with end-users, and obtain their commitment to review and evaluate our technology as we develop it.
+We establish close relationships with end-users, and obtain their commitment to review and evaluate our technology as we develop it.
 Incremental releases are either informally evaluated or deployed into formal exercises, and results of those activities are fed back into the development cycle as early as possible.

 - We are experienced in transitioning our technology into operational use, and we maintain a supportive relationship with our users post-transition to ensure they are realizing its full potential, and that it isn’t sitting on a shelf.